Paprikadobi/MPA-MOK/labs/lab6/README.md

 For more information about the Microsoft SEAL project, see [sealcrypto.org](https://www.microsoft.com/en-us/research/project/microsoft-seal) [[ref](https://github.com/microsoft/SEAL)]."

 Check this [repository](https://github.com/Huelse/SEAL-Python) for python wrapper.
-Follow build [instructions](https://github.com/Huelse/SEAL-Python#linux) to build it for linux.
+Follow build [instructions](https://github.com/Huelse/SEAL-Python#build) to build it for Linux, Windows or using Docker.

+---

+**NOTE:** When installing using docker you should remove `-DSEAL_USE_ZSTD=OFF` flag from Dockerfile, so it uses compatible compression for next exercise.

+---

 ## Ex.
 2 - FHE hangman client (1p)
 - create simple hangman client that will communicate with server provided in [server.py](server.py)